Invicara/Twinit-App-Template-Portfolio/docs/developer guide/implementation/general-intro.md

 * Admin
 * Viewers

 Admin users can upload and import models, as well as view the models.
+Thy can also upload, view and delete files associated to the models.
 They have admin permissions to the entire project.

-Viewers users can only view models and only have read-only access to the project.
+Viewers users can only view models, view and download files, and have read-only access to the project.

 The Quick Model View projects contain: